GSA/challenges-and-prizes/pages/user-guide/exploring-challenges.md

 # Exploring Challenges

-NOTE: All visitors can explore challenges.
+All visitors can explore challenges.
 No user account or log-in is required.
-For some features, however, creating an account offers additional benefits not available to general site visitors.
+Creating an account offers additional benefits not available to general site visitors.

 ## Explore Active Challenges